A ruling by the Supreme Court of Ohio will lead Delaware Area Career Center officials to seek approval for a levy in November.

 She said the doors and windows to the incomplete addition would be sealed off until a new levy is approved.

 Center officials previously expected to move all students from the north campus off state Route 521 east of Delaware to the south campus by the second semester of the 2018-19 school year.
 Freeman said the ruling means the center will not meet that deadline.

 Freeman said the union representing the center's teachers has agreed to extend its current contract, which was set to expire June 30, for an additional year with no base-salary increases.

 The center also will require summer staff to work four-day weeks in an effort to reduce cooling costs.

 DACC officials had argued in the suit that the ruling "creates a dangerous new precedent" by allowing the state's tax commissioner -- in this case, Joseph Testa -- to "unilaterally reject the results of an election."

-Freeman said she would not be surprised to see an error cost another district levy funding through no fault of its own in the future after the ruling.
+Freeman said because of the ruling, she would not be surprised to see an error cost another district funds from a levy through no fault of its own in the future.